sk-classroom/asc-final-exam/exam-examples.md

    - [ ] A) Increasing the number of features in the dataset
    - [ ] B) Standardizing the feature matrix
    - [ ] C) Decreasing the number of iterations
-   - [ ] D) Switching to a non-inear activation function
+   - [ ] D) Switching to a non-linear activation function
    >Answer: B) Standardizing the feature matrix

 58. A user is training an Adaline model and wants to visualize the training error as a function of iterations.
 Which of the following approaches would be most effective for achieving this?